christian-westbrook/covid-19-and-weather-patterns/README.md

 ## Introduction

-This repository contains a study performed by graduate students at Colorado State University in an attempt to detect possible correlations between COVID-19 transmission events and weather patterns.
+This repository contains a study performed by graduate students at Colorado State University that attempts to detect possible correlations between COVID-19 transmission events and weather patterns using machine learning techniques.